input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 ### 3.1.
 VersionOracleValidator

-For each version of the protocol, a separate UTxO with the following datum will be created at the `VersionOracleValidator`.
+For each validator or minting policy, a separate UTxO with the following datum will be created at the `VersionOracleValidator`.
 A `VersionOraclePolicy` token must be present with the UTxO to prove its validity.
+This design allows multiple versions of the same validator.

 **Datum:**